run-ai/runai/runai/hpo/README.md

 ### Examples

 Examples are available [here](../../examples/hpo):
-- [VGG16](../../examples/hpo/vgg16.py) - A simple usage of Run:AI HPO Assistance on a VGG16 model
+- [VGG16](../../examples/hpo/vgg16.py) - A simple usage of Run:AI HPO Support on a VGG16 model